 7. Don't give up if you are facing severe financial hardship

 As mentioned earlier, financial hardship can arise for different reasons.
 The good news is that you can recover from it and thrive.
 So don't be discouraged and don't give up.

-It might be difficult in the interim and you might go through a wave of emotions as it relates to your finances but you can totally get through this.
-Focus on setting aside the self-judgment, don't allow other people to judge you, learn from your mistakes, and move forward.
+It might be difficult in the interim, and you might go through a wave of emotions as it relates to your finances, but you can totally get through this.
+Focus on setting aside self-judgment, don't allow other people to judge you, learn from your mistakes, and move forward.

-You can also set goals to work on your self-improvement in addition to improve your finances.
-Our free Clever Girl Finance courses can help too.
-Whatever your situation might be right now, remember the daybreak always comes; even after the darkest night.
-You've got this.
+You can also set goals to work on your self-improvement in addition to improving your finances.
+Whatever your situation might be right now, remember that daybreak always comes, even after the darkest night.
+You've got this!